ernads93/TheSnakeGame/README.md

 # TheSnakeGame
- A simple snake game developet in vanilla Javascript
+ A simple snake game coded in vanilla Javascript